-Consult your insurance agent or broker about adding these coverages to help close potential gaps:
+Consult your insurance broker about adding these coverages to help close the potential gaps:

-If you provide professional services, there is a chance that a customer may claim you failed to complete the services in a satisfactory manner, made a mistake, or provided incorrect information that resulted in a financial loss for them.
-While you’d hope that you could work things out amicably, that’s not always the case.
-If your business is sued by a customer for either actual or alleged financial damage, appropriate professional errors and omissions insurance may help cover the costs.
+When you provide professional services, there is a chance that a customer may claim you failed to complete the services in a satisfactory manner, made a mistake, or provided incorrect information that resulted in a financial loss for them.
+While you would hope that you could work things out amicably, that may not always be the case.
+If your business is sued by a customer for either actual or alleged financial damage, appropriate professional liability insurance may help cover the costs.

-If your business suffers a physical loss (following a covered property loss) and you need to close part or all of your operations, you may lose revenue, plus could incur additional expenses, such as:
+If your business suffers a physical loss and you need to close part or all of your operation, you may lose revenue and incur additional expenses, such as:

-To cover this potential gap following a covered property loss, ask your insurance representative about adding business interruption coverage to your property policy.
+To help cover the potential gap following a covered property loss, ask your insurance agent or broker about adding business interruption insurance to your property policy.

 You may have heard about data breaches or cyberattacks on large companies.
-But cybercriminals are not focusing solely on big money.
-They are looking for vulnerabilities, and small and mid-sized businesses who use outside IT services or have limited IT resources may be more exposed than they realise.
-If you have employees, your risk is even higher, because each employee is another potential gateway for cybercriminals to try and get through.
+Cybercriminals are not focusing solely on big money, they are looking for vulnerabilities.
+Small and mid-sized businesses who use outside IT services or have limited IT resources may be more exposed than they realise.
+If you have employees, your risk is even higher, because each employee is another potential gateway for cybercriminals to access your business.

 Consider procuring a commercial cyber policy to help provide solutions and services for privacy breaches, network security, incident response, and media liability.

-To help cover this potential gap, consider business accident insurance to provide resources for international travel, including emergency medical, cash and document replacement, local country reports and travel alerts, and more.
+To help cover this potential gap, consider group business travel insurance – to provide resources for international travel, including emergency medical, cash and document replacement, local country reports and travel alerts, and more.

-Regardless of the type of business you run, it is smart to talk to your independent insurance agent or broker to make sure your business is appropriately insured so that you can focus on keeping your business running smoothly under all circumstances.
+Regardless of the type of business you run, it may be smart to talk to your independent insurance agent or broker to make sure your business is appropriately insured so that you can focus on keeping your business running smoothly, even if you experience a loss.